Brady and Prescott have an epic duel in a controversial decision game, and Buccaneers get the better of the season opener

 Emotion at the end of the match

 The Brady-Gronkowski connection paid off once again.
-With six minutes to the end of the 3rd quarter, Brady found a nice pass in the middle and the tight end made another touchdown in the game, the 2nd.
-It was the duo’s 100th touchdown, the second highest mark in history, behind Peyton Manning and Marvin Harrison (114).
+With six minutes to the end of the 3rd quarter, Brady made a nice pass in the middle and the tight end made another touchdown in the game, the 2nd.
+He was the duo’s 100th, the second highest mark in history, behind Peyton Manning and Marvin Harrison (114).
 The Bucs opened 28 to 19.

-The Cowboys converted a 48-yard field goal with 1:30 to go back in front (29-28).
-Just over a minute for Tom Brady.
+The Cowboys converted a 48-yard field goal with 1:30 to go back ahead, 29-28.
+But on the other side was Tom Brady.
+Would the superchampion be able to reverse one more score in the final moments?

-And it worked!
-The Buccaneers arrived in the field goal area and with seven seconds left in the game, Ryan Succop hit the 36-yard shot and won the game.
+Never doubt this man!
+The Buccaneers arrived in the field goal area and, seven seconds before the final whistle, Ryan Succop hit the 36-yard shot and decreed a comeback.
 What a game!
+And it was just the first of the season.

 Tom Brady: 32/50 on passes, 379 yards, 4 TDs, 2 interceptions